HyBuildNet/HytaleCustomCert/docs/index.md

 - Saves auto-generated certificates for reuse
 - Optionally bypasses client certificate binding validation

+Can be used with any QUIC-compatible reverse proxy, such as [quic-relay](https://github.com/HyBuildNet/quic-relay).

 ## Building from source

 Requires `lib/HytaleServer.jar` (not distributed).